SNAKE169/teko_SRE/1/readme.md

 ## Running the Script

-To run the script, simply run python rate_limit.py.
+To run the script, change the input according to your preference, simply run ```python rate_limit.py```.
 The output will be printed to the console.
-Change the input according to your preference.